jeetsukumaran/DendroPy/doc/source/index.rst

         The version of SumTrees that ships with DendroPy 4 onwards includes a special flag, "``--describe``" (i.e., you would type "``sumtrees.py --describe``"), that also provides this information.
         Including the details of either of these commands in their entirety along with the operating system is not only useful, but essential.
     -   We have gone to great lengths to write sensible and meaningful error messages, and that chunk of text that usually appears on the screen on error (i.e., the "stack trace") is packed with useful information, and should be included in its entirety should it appear.
     -   We need to be able to reproduce the error on our side to be able to fix.
 Thus, providing a *self-contained* and *minimum* example of the error is crucial.
 This might involve a little bit of work on your side, to extract the essential bits of code from their context and to ensure that it can run, at least, up to the point where it does not due to the error.
-The "steps to reproduce" section of a bug report is so important, that anyone who makes sure to include a good one into their bug report can expect strawberry cheesecake and a orange mocha frappuccino delivered to them once a day for the rest of their natural lives.
+The "steps to reproduce" section of a bug report is so important and useful that anyone who makes sure to include a good one into their bug report would be perfectly justified in expecting that strawberry cheesecake and a orange mocha frappuccino get delivered to their doorstep the moment the report is posted.

 Help, Discussion, and Comments
 ==============================